pwa-builder/pwabuilder-windows-chromium-docs/image-recommendations.md

 Your PWA for Windows should have a square, 512x512 or larger PNG image from which PWABuilder will generate the [recommended Windows app images](https://docs.microsoft.com/en-us/windows/uwp/design/style/app-icons-and-logos).

-Optionally, you can supply images of the right sizes in your web manifest, and PWABuilder will use those instead.
+Optionally, you can supply PNG images of the right sizes in your web manifest, and PWABuilder will use those instead.

-Below you'll find each recommended icon, its dimensions, and purpose in Windows.

 ## Overview

 Your PWA can be enhanced on Windows by supplying more images.
 We recommend choosing one of the options below:

-#### Level 1: Basic image support
+### Level 1: Basic image support

 - 512x512 - base image from which to generate missing images